 Peter Humphrey has been a Trustee since May 2016, and is currently carrying out the role of treasurer.
 Originally from Dunedin, Peter has been living in Wanaka since 2003.
-He is a member of CAANZ (Chartered Accounts Australia & New Zealand) and works closely with a number of local firms and community groups in the role of business services manager at Crowe Horwath.
+He is a member of CAANZ (Chartered Accounts Australia & New Zealand) and works closely with a number of local firms and community groups in the role of business services manager at Findex.
 Outside of work, Peter has an interest in travel, and enjoys studying foreign languages (Spanish and French).
 He is also a longstanding member of Wanaka Communicators (Toastmasters), where he has previously served on the executive as treasurer.

 Meg Bryant has been a Trustee since February 2016 and brings 22 years of experience in the mental health and social services sector holding a variety of roles.
-Meg currently works is in private practice as a Counsellor and Family Therapist, as well as consulting for not-for-profit organisations specialising in funding, policy and organisational development.
+Meg currently works in a private practice as a Counsellor and Family Therapist, as well as consulting for not-for-profit organisations specialising in funding, policy and organisational development.
 Meg was the co-founder of the Queenstown Lakes Family Centre which she managed for 10 years, firstly as Clinical Manager and later as General Manager.

 She has sat on several community organisation boards in the Queenstown Lakes District and is committed to community development and wellbeing.
 She lives in Wanaka with her 3 children and enjoys fishing, paddle-boarding and snowboarding.

 Tegan Hall has been a part of Community Networks since she arrived in Wanaka in April 2015.
 Having assisted with many of the services that we deliver, Tegan brings her enthusiasm and operational understanding to the board of trustees, which she joined in November 2017.